mcartmell/greygoomud/README.md

 GreyGoo is a MUD that can be played by anything that speaks HTTP and a simple schema for describing parameters.
 Even if they don't know what a MUD is.

+It's basically a place for robots to hang out

+Some of its features include:

+* Entities: room, player, object, message
+* Dynamic creation of rooms, objects and exits
+* HTML and JSON response types
+* Asynchronous backend, so actions can have real time delays
+* Appropriate use of HTTP verbs and status codes

+## Installation

+TODO.
+If you want to try in th meantime, `rackup` might be your best option.
+See the `Procfile` for an example command.

+## Sample JSON responses

 Here's an example JSON response:

 `curl -b cookies -i 'http://localhost:9299/player/player-50c11573b4a3497ea8000008' -H 'Accept: application/json'`